Bhawesh02/Car-Physics/README.md

 # Car Physics

 This repository contains a Unity-based car simulation system, including a car controller and state management for both player and bot driving modes.
-The system is designed with modularity and flexibility, utilizing Unity's physics and scripting capabilities.
+The system is designed with modularity and flexibility, so it can be expanded based on any car project requirements.

 ---